PlummersSoftwareLLC/Primes/BENCHMARK.md

 ## Windows

-The prefered method to run the benchmark is with native Linux.
+The preferred method to run the benchmark is with native Linux.
 Running the benchmark with Windows can have a significant impact on the performance, up to 50%.

 ### Windows run instructions